project-clever/rowhammer-tester-learning/TASKS.md

 - [ ] Implement tests for detecting TRR
 - [ ] Implement tests for detecting ECC

-##   Misc

-- [ ] Implement tool to measure retention and select adjacent rows with similar retention times

 ##   FPGA

 - [ ] Implement basic TRR
     - Look at "rowhammer-tester/third_party/litedram/litedram/core/refresher.py" for a refresher module

+##   Misc/extensions

+- [ ] Implement tool to measure retention and select adjacent rows with similar retention times
+- [ ] Control temperature and/or represent it in the model